 Vaccinations and bathing cats

-You can bathe a cat on the same day as you have your cat vaccinated.
-However, there are two reasons why you shouldn't:
+Technically, you can bathe a cat on the same day as you have your cat vaccinated.
+However, there are two main reasons why you shouldn't:

 - The stress of being vaccinated has made it an already difficult day for your cat.
 Adding to this stress is only likely to exacerbate it.